PyWiFeS/pipeline/README.md

 Forked from PyWiFeS/pipeline [commit 45c69d8] in July 2024, and updated to include PyWiFeS/pipeline updates to 7 Aug 2024 [commit f6a2d8c].

-What's been done [20241023]:
+What's been done [20241114]:

-- check for mixtures of gratings and beamsplitters (which can alter slitlet locations on CCD) and warn users

-- smoother handling of processing from existing master_calib folder when also using night-specific flux/telluric standards in the processing

-- cut darks to half-frame, if present
+- all command-line arguments now use double-dash

+- new `--reduce-both` option to reduce arms simultaneously

 ***Future Development Underway***